John S. Jones

-John Sills Jones (February 12, 1836 – April 11, 1903) was a U.S. Representative from Ohio who also served as an officer in the Union Army during the American Civil War.
+John Sills Jones (February 12, 1836 – April 11, 1903) was a one-term 19th-century U.S. Representative from Ohio who also served as an officer in the Union Army during the American Civil War.

 Biography

 Jones was born near St. Paris, Champaign County, Ohio, where he attended the public schools.
 Studying law he graduated from Ohio Wesleyan University, Delaware, Ohio, in 1855.
 He was admitted to the bar in 1857 and commenced practice in Delaware, Ohio; where he served as prosecuting attorney for Delaware County in 1860 and 1861.

+Civil War

 Wanting to serve in the Civil War he was commissioned a First Lieutenant in the 4th Ohio Infantry Regiment in 1861.
 After 3 years he reenlisted, and in September 1864 he was given command of the 174th Ohio Infantry Regiment with the rank of colonel.
 Jones was mustered out with his regiment on July 7, 1865, and received a brevet promotion to brigadier general on June 27.